Are Healthcare Costs Tax Deductible?

 According to H&R Block, “AGI is the starting point for calculating your taxes and determining your eligibility for certain tax credits and deductions that you can use to help you lower your overall tax bill.”

 Gross income — not to be confused with AGI — includes monies received from all sources.
-This includes rent collected as income on a property you own and the interest you get on your savings accounts.
+This includes rent collected as income on property you own and the interest you get on your savings accounts.
 It also includes payouts you receive from some retirement accounts, even alimony, and other benefits from your financial portfolio.

 Unreimbursed Medical Expenses

-When you file your tax returns in 2022, you should include deductions for qualified medical expenses that were not covered by insurance.
+When you file your tax returns in 2025, you should include deductions for qualified medical expenses that were not covered by insurance.
 Officially, they’re known as unreimbursed medical expenses.

 One of the last things a taxpayer does on their tax returns is estimate how much money they owe (or get back!) from the government.
-So the only way to determine what portion of your health care costs are deductible, you or your accountant first need to determine your AGI.
+So, the only way to determine what portion of your healthcare costs are deductible, you or your accountant first need to determine your AGI.

-Medical Expenses that are Tax Deductible
+Medical Expenses That Are Tax Deductible

 There’s a very long list of medical expenses you can deduct from your taxes.
 Fortunately, there’s an easy way to find out what’s on the list.
 Just go to IRS Publication 502 (we can’t recommend enough bookmarking this link as you prepare your tax return this year.)

-Deductible Medical Expenses
+Tax Deductible Medical Expenses

 This partial list is from IRS Publication 502: